5 Common Faults With Biasi Boilers [Problems, Fixes, and What to Do Next]

-Over time, these valves can become stiff, and get stuck.
+Over time, these valves can become stiff and get stuck.
 So, they could be stuck on the heating side, the hot water side, or somewhere in between, which would explain why you get hot water but no heating, or vice versa.

 For examples, radiators that are half-heating up when hot water comes on could signal that the diverter valve is slightly open on the heating side even when the heating isn’t on.

 If your diverter valve is in good condition, a heating engineer may be able to free it so that it’s no longer stuck.

 But, the time taken (and money spent on labour), means its sometimes worth considering a replacement (get a quick on-screen price here).
 After all, if the part is old and worn, there’s a good chance that this issue will show its ugly face again!

 Different Biasi boilers will display signs of faults in different ways.
-So, always check your owner’s manual to check what the sequence of flashing lights mean.
+So, always check your owner’s manual to check what the particular sequence of flashing lights mean.